Considering WashU?

 Here is the typical schedule:

 Yes!
-The Chabad Student Association is recognized by WashU’s Student Union and has about 20 board members.
-They plan programs like Sushi in the Sukkah, the Golden Dreidel competition, cooking clubs, and holiday celebrations.
+The Chabad Board is recognized by WashU's Student Union and has about 10 board members.
+They plan programs like Sushi in the Sukkah, Cafe Chabad, cooking clubs, and holiday celebrations.
 All students are encouraged to get involved!

 Yes!
 We're proud to offer Birthright Israel trips, and more than 1,000 students have already chosen to travel with us.
 Our trip is one of the most popular campus-based Birthright programs in the country, known for its energy, meaningful experiences, and incredible community.
 Plus, our trips include special enhancements just for WashU students, making the experience even more personal, memorable, and connected.
 Learn more here.